RyanLi1115/Portfolio/README.md

 - Professional experience and personal projects
 - Responsive layout (vertical on mobile, horizontal on desktop)

+### Wrobble Cards
+A card effect that translates and scales on mousemove, perfect for feature cards.

 ### Navigation Bar
 Global header with:
-- Personal branding (Ryan Yiran Li)
+- Personal branding
 - Responsive navigation menu
 - Pixel font styling for retro aesthetic
 - Smooth hover transitions